plomgrading/plom/doc/source/linux_installation.md

 +  <!--<policy domain="coder" rights="none" pattern="PDF" />-->
    <policy domain="coder" rights="none" pattern="XPS" />
 ```
+TODO: this may not be necessary on Ubuntu 20.04 with Plom>=0.8.0?

 Another thing to watch out for (at least on Ubuntu 18.04) is that
 `pip install --user ...` commands will install binaries in